Net-Http-OData/Net.Http.WebApi.OData/README.md

 }
 ```

 Note that when you register an Entity Set, you also specify the name of the Entity Set.
-The name needs to match the URL you intend to use so if you use `http://myservice/api/Products` then register the Entity Set using `.RegisterEntitySet<Product>("Products");`, if you use `http://myservice/api/Product` then register the Entity Set using `.RegisterEntitySet<Product>("Product");`.
+The name needs to match the URL you intend to use so if you use `http://myservice/odata/Products` then register the Entity Set using `.RegisterEntitySet<Product>("Products", x => x.Name);`, if you use `http://myservice/odata/Product` then register the Entity Set using `.RegisterEntitySet<Product>("Product", x => x.Name);`.

 ## Usage